top of page

 If you have an oral presentation:

-You will be given 12 minutes to present (with 3 minutes for Q&A afterwards).
+So, you will be given 9 minutes to present (with 2 minutes for a quick Q&A afterwards).

 We will be very strict on time to keep things running so please do not bring along a 20 minute presentation and just talk quickly – that never works.
 There are no limits on slides, only on time – which will be strictly enforced.